EnigmaVSSUT/EnigmaCMS-Backend/README.md

   ```shell
   git clone https://github.com/EnigmaVSSUT/EnigmaCMS-Backend
   ```
+2. Inside the `Enigma_CMS_backend/project` start the server by entering into the terminal `$ python manage.py runserver`

 ## Setting up the environment
 _Always make sure you have python 3 and are using virtualenv to install and manage your packages_